SHOWCASE ESPERANCE Design Competition

 Each year Esperance has the opportunity to showcase our local talent and our beautiful region to the thousands of people visiting Yagan Square in the Perth CBD.

-The Shire of Esperance is holding a competition to find our favourite local design.
+The Shire of Esperance is holds a competition each year to find our favourite local design.

-We are looking for design entries from individuals, schools, community groups and amateur & professional artists within the Esperance region.
+Design entries can be from individuals, schools, community groups and amateur & professional artists within the Esperance region.

 The designs can be

 - physically created in ANY medium then digitized (photographed).